The Worst Song Lyrics Ever Written

 of place in a dark masterpiece, as if ET suddenly showed up peddling

-a bicycle across the moon during a performance of Hamlet.
+a bicycle across the moon during a performance of Macbeth.

-Most Blatantly Chauvinistic Song Lyrics of All Time
+The Most Blatantly Sexist and Chauvinistic Song Lyrics of All Time

-The clear winner in this category is the hard-drinking hillbilly hero, Hank
+The clear winner in this category is a hard-drinking hillbilly, Hank

 I got girls that can do anything in between ...

-What Junior means is more than obvious: as long as he provides the machismo,
+What Junior means seems obvious: as long as he provides the machismo,

 testosterone, fame, booze and drugs, he can depend on "girls" to cook for him,